Zekiah-A/Subliminal/TECHNICAL_SPECIFICATIONS.md

 **Development dependencies:**
   - Latest version of `dotnet`, preferably .net 8 prerelease.
-  - `node`, `npm` and `npx` may be used in order to debug the client, use `node test-server.js` to take advantage of the special page navigation functionality used by the site.
+  - `bun` is required in order to debug the frontend. use `bun run dev` to take advantage of the special page navigation functionality used by the site.

 **Recommended software:**